 Big Data, AI and employment

 Originally set up in 2014, WayUp appears to be a pioneer in this area.
-This probably explains why they’ve attracted a total of $27.5 million in funding and serve notable clients like Google and Starbucks.
+This probably explains why they attracted a total of $27.5 million in funding and serve notable clients like Google and Starbucks.
 According to co-founder J.J.
 Fliegelman, WayUp is focused on millennials – college and university graduates in particular.
 In terms of competition, WayUp is going head to head with existing sites like LinkedIn and Monster.
 Of course, not all companies are going to use innovative startups to hire people – but it’s the ones that do who are likely to be successful in a constantly disrupted society.

-Applying for work will cease to be a manual task, as will searching for the right staff.
+Applying for work manually will eventually likely cease, as will searching for the right staff.
 In many ways this is incredibly liberating for job seekers and employers, who will know that the vacancies and candidates they come across are suitable (on paper, at least).
 It’s also a way for companies to find fresh talent which is good news for everyone.
 Individuals and businesses that use the service will be at an obvious advantage, but those who don’t may find it even harder to get work.
-Finding a job may well resemble a production line in which people are simply plonked into positions based on their data alone.
-Obviously there will always be an element of choice, but data compatibility will be the most important factor in determining the scope of the decision.
+Finding a job may well resemble a production line in which people are simply placed into positions based on their data alone but so long as freedom of choice remains then being informed via data should enable better decision making.